-Holiday in Alsace
+Holiday Apartments in Alsace

 The Alsace region may look German, it may even sound German, but its heart is most passionately French.
 Having changed hands between France and Germany many times over the course of its history, this narrow strip of north-eastern France, the smallest region in the country, sits adjacent to Germany and Switzerland and has a great many French and Germanic influences – which can be noticed in Alsatian cuisine, dialect, architecture and culture.
 Carefully inserted between the Rhine and the Vosges Mountains, the spectacular borders of flowing river, picturesque lakes and green, mountainous forests encircle a landscape amply speckled with picturesque villages, churches and castles.